sdsc-hpc-training-org/Expanse-Notebooks/NumPy_Intro/README.md

 If you want to learn more about the comman - line options plase refer to [this GitHub repository](https://github.com/mkandes/galyleo).

+## Define Software Environment

+There are several ways to
 ## Environment Modules
 By utilizing `--env-modules`, we can load any software installed in Expanse.
 For instance, executing this command line will load CPU modules and Anaconda3 within the Jupyter session.